Overview

 halt and send an error immediately

-We throw an HttpsError instance with specific error code string which follows a predefined list.
-If we don't provide a specific error, it defaults to an internal error.
+We throw an HttpsError instance with a specific error code string which conforms to a predefined list.
+If we omit the error code, it defaults to an internal error kind of error.

 throw new HttpsError("unauthenticated", "unauthenticated")

-using request indicates the server may refuse to perform the action.
-It separates the request from the action proper.
-The action proper may be performed by an internal function.
+using request denotes that the server may refuse to perform the action.
+It separates the request from the action proper, which may live in another file.

 define the function